buildpacks/rfcs/text/0000-stack-buildpacks.md

 [what-it-is]: #what-it-is

 - *root buildpack* - a new type of buildpack that runs as the root user
 - *stack buildpack* - a type of root buildpack that runs against the stack image(s) instead of an app.
-It is distinguished by a static list of mixins it can provide.
+Stack buildpacks must not make changes to the build and run images that either violate stack [compatibility guarantees](https://github.com/buildpacks/spec/blob/main/platform.md#compatibility-guarantees) or violate the contract defined by that stack's author.
 - *userspace buildpack* - the traditional definition of a buildpack (i.e. does not run as root, and runs against an app)

 A new type of buildpack, called a Stack buildpack, may run against a stack (both build and run images) in order to extend it in ways that are only possible by running privileged commands.
 A stackpack may also define a list of mixins that it provides to the stack, or indicate that it will provide _any_ mixin.
 In this way, a stack that is missing a mixin required by a buildpack may have that mixin provided by a stack buildpack.